Skip to main content Skip to footer

 Summer Programs

-It’s summertime in Grand Marais and the North House campus has much to offer!
-Whether you're looking to sail Lake Superior, try a wood-fired baking course, or see live craft in action, we have activities for folks of all ages
+A visit to Grand Marais isn't complete without checking out the North House campus!
+We have a host of memorable and engaging programs happening throughout the summer.
+Whether you're looking to sail Lake Superior, try a wood-fired baking course, or see live craft in action, you can find activities for all ages at our harborside campus.

 Request a Catalog